Science and religion: harmony or contradiction ?

 From the science perspective, some esoteric ideas critically discussed in the passage of " quackery versus science " in the book " Gravity, black holes and spacetime physics" .

 Trying "to know everything and not to believe in anything" - to do without illusions, unfounded assumptions and untruths - is certainly morally honest and intellectually correct (to invoke God whenever we encounter difficult questions is intellectual laziness!).
-However, this is not an easy position! cope with despair , often stemming from a real and objective knowledge of reality - nezaleknout the horrors of " I looked directly into his eyes to the truth ?" you would often have to "opium" quite fit ..?! ..
+However, this is not an easy position!
+Howe to cope with despair , often stemming from a real and objective knowledge of reality - how not to be intiminated by the horrors of "looking directly into his eyes to the truth ?"
+Here would often be some "opium" quite suitable..?!..

 An important role in the development of religion was played by " eternal " or eschatological questions , which people asked themselves later, at a higher stage of their development :